andrewcho-dev/opsconductor-ng/network-analyzer-service/README.md

 - Ensure compliance with privacy regulations

 ### Access Control
-- All endpoints are protected by OpsConductor's RBAC system
-- Requires appropriate permissions for network analysis operations
+- Authentication has been disabled for this service
+- Service should be secured at the infrastructure/network level
+- Consider implementing IP-based access controls or VPN access
-- Audit all network analysis activities
+- Audit all network analysis activities through application logs

 ## Troubleshooting